orra-dev/orra/README.md

 latency, risks hallucination, and degrades reliability.
 What should be precise AI interactions become endless chains of "just one more try."

-Orra adds powerful orchestration to your agents and services.
-No rewrites, no infrastructure headaches - just predictable, intelligent routing that lets your LLMs think once and think right.
+Orra gives you the power to handle complex real-world interactions with your agents and services.
+No rewrites, no infrastructure headaches - just predictable, intelligent routing that gets work done.

 ## Install